oracle/cloudtestdrive/DataScience/lab300/lab.md

 - Now, save the Data Flow.
 Click on ‘Save’ and choose "MLTD2_train_german_credit_DF".
 ![](./images/img36.jpg)

 - Next, we can finally execute the Data Flow.
 Effectively this will train the model.
 Click on "Run Data Flow" (top right).
+This could take up to 10 minutes, depending on the speed of your PC.
 A message will appear saying that the data flow was run successfully.
 ![](./images/img38.jpg)

 # Evaluate the model